That Mexican OT, also known as Virgil René Gazca, is a rising rap artist making waves in the music world.

 That Mexican OT keeps his life private.

-He lives in Bay City, Texas, with his dog, Bushwick, and stays close to family.
+He lives in Bay City, texas, with his dog, Bushwick, and stays close to family.

 He’s single and doesn’t share about dating.